The Public Interest

 The public interest is in having a safe, healthy and fully-functioning society.
 In a democracy, journalism plays a central role in that.
 It gives people the information they need to take part in the democratic process.
 That is why there is a public service ethic at the heart all of serious journalism.

-If journalists are good at their job, and to win the rust of the public they must hold governments and other institutions to account and they must act and behave ethically.
+If journalists are good at their job, and to win the trust of the public they must hold governments and other institutions to account and they must act and behave ethically.

 The Media Helping Media site’s training modules on editorial ethics cover many of the issues involved.